yorek/azure-script/README.md

 group create 'dmk1';

 storage account create 'dmk1storage' (
     sku: 'Standard_LRS'
 );

 eventhubs namespace create 'dmk1ingest' (
     sku: "Standard",
     capacity: 20
 );

 eventhubs eventhub create 'dmk1ingest-32' (
     message-retention: 1,
     partition-count: 32
 );

 eventhubs eventhub consumer-group create 'cosmos';
 ```

 isn't that so much better?

 ## Extensibility
 AZ Script is written in Python and can easily be extended to support any kind of Azure resource just by writing a simple plugin, which is nothing more than a class derived from the base class ```Handler```.
-Really easy!.
+Really easy!

-The supported resources, right now, are
+The (somehow) supported resources, right now, are

 - appservice
 - cosmosdb